jad-darrous/jad-darrous.github.io/_pages/cv.md

   * Inria Grenoble Rhône-Alpes research center
   * Supervisors: Denis TRYSTRAM and Eric GAUSSIER
   * Title: *Improving the EASY-Backfilling scheduler using Machine Learning algorithms*
-    + Improve the EASY-Backfilling scheduler in HPC environment using Machine Learning algorithm called Learning to Rank.
+    + Improve the EASY-Backfilling scheduler in HPC environment using a machine learning algorithm called Learning to Rank.
 An average improvement of 68% has been achieved in case the job run-time is already known.
   * As [`.pdf`](../files/master-1-internship-report.pdf)

 Skills
 ======
-* Programming languages
-  * C++, >10K LOC, programming competitions
-  * Java, >10K LOC, professional experience
-  * Python, 5K-10 LOC, research prototyping
+* Programming languages: Python, Java, and C++.
-* Good experience with (SQL and NoSQL) databases.
-* Good experience in network programming and multi-threading.
+* Frameworks and tools: Hadoop, Spark, Docker, OpenStack, Ansible, Vagrant, and Git.
-* Familiar with the topics related to Natural Language Processing, Data Mining and Machine Learning
+* Academic experience in Natural Language Processing, Data Mining and Machine Learning.
+* Familiar with mobile (android) and web (front-end and back-end) technologies.
+* Critical thinking, creative problem-solving, teamwork spirit, and writing skills.

 Honors and Awards